majid-rafei/eClassBackEndNodeJs/README.md

 it is enough to add that CSV files in the `/data/csv` directory of the project and call the endpoint
 * `http://localhost:3000/eclass/initializeDatabase`

+By executing this command, all CSV files (in the `/data/csv` directory) will be processed for insertion.

 Don't worry about duplicate entries, those are omitted in the insertion process, hence, only new entries will be added this way.

+File names are not important when importing CSV data into the database, only format and fields are of concern.

 Importing data by the user is another sub-task that will be done in the future.